After 70 countries and seven continents, Kia shares her tried-and-tested beauty tips for travellers

 After setting off, however, I quickly discovered that long-term travel has challenges of its own.
 A searing sun like the one we found in the South Pacific turned my skin leathery and my hair into straw.
 My sleep patterns were disturbed by constantly changing hotels, and an unbalanced diet left me tired and bloated.
 I realised that I did still care about the way I looked, not least because it affected my health and mood.

 Ten years on, I follow 10 cardinal rules whenever I’m on the road.
-Below, I share these hard-earned beauty tips for long-term travellers so you can start your trip informed.
+Below, I share these hard-earned beauty tips for travellers so you can start your trip informed.

 1. Be very wary of the sun

 Unlike Peter, I tan rather than burn in the sun, so when we set off on our trip around the world, I was lax about sunscreen.
 I grew rather pleased with my deep golden colour but as our trip wore on, I noticed that my legs were becoming dry, cracked and scaly.
-I had broken the number one rule of long-term travel: sunscreen.
+I had broken the number one rule of beauty: sunscreen.

 Long-term exposure to the sun will cause premature ageing, damage your hair and increase your risk of getting skin cancer.
 What’s more, if you’re a woman of colour like me, you may develop melasma, brown patches of pigmentation that usually appear in your cheekbone area.